SnowConvert: Function References for Teradata¶

 PERIODTYPE

-The period type for the calculation (’BEGIN
+The time period used for the calculation (either ‘BEGIN

 ’ or ‘END